GLDNRMZ/GLDNRMZ-screenshot/README.md

-# SCREENSHOT ON KEY PRESS
+# GLDNRMZ-screenshot

-Monitor you city by screenshotting a player anytime they press a certain key from the config.
+Monitor your city by screenshotting a player anytime they press a certain key from the config.

+## Add:
+* Create a new webhook and paste it in the config.